 Romanian Meatball Soup with rice, truly a classic and most certainly a much loved soup.
-Hearty, and comforting, but low calorie, high protein and gluten free, our “ciorba de perisoare” has been a favourite for years, and is regarded as one of our traditional dishes.
+Hearty and comforting, our "ciorba de perisoare" has been a favourite for years, and is regarded as one of our traditional dishes.
 Delicious and easy to make too.

 We are a nation of soup lovers; we have soups as a starter with every single lunch or dinner meal.
 Whether vegan, vegetarian or meat based, soups are ever so popular.
 We usually make the distinction between "ciorba", which usually has diced vegetables and meat in it.

 And "supa", where the vegetables and meat have been removed after cooking and either noodles or semolina dumplings are added to it, making the soup a much lighter an less heavy option.
-Either way, our soups are fantastic and we can’t have enough of them.
+Either way, our soups are fantastic and we can't have enough of them.

 Meatball Soup with rice

 My Romanian meatball soup is made of minced turkey, (although pork, beef or chicken are also popular choices, or even a combination of any of these) and rice, plus you can add any vegetables you like to make them healthier.
 In winter time, pork is the favourite meat, and most of our meat dishes will be prepared using pork.

 In summer time tough, as temperatures often reach +35 degrees C, we stick to chicken or turkey.
 But, of course, it comes down to personal choice as well, and l seem to be cooking a lot more often with chicken and turkey lately, no matter the season.

-A good Romanian meatball soup has a vide range of vegetables added, the most popular being onion (either red or yellow), carrots, peppers of any colour, and any other preferred veggies.
+A good Romanian meatball soup has a wide range of veggies added, the most popular being onion (either red or yellow), carrots, peppers of any colour, and any other preferred veggies.
 I usually stick to these ones.

 How to make the meatballs